pablocappetta/grupo_4_musify/README.md

 <details>
   <summary>:musical_keyboard: Nico</summary>
   <br/>
-  26 year old Business Administration student from Buenos Aires, Argentina.
+  26 years old Business Administration student from Buenos Aires, Argentina.
 I love to learn and listen about music theory stuff, instruments and anything related with the English rock band Muse.
 Also a casual gamer in my free time.
   <br/>
   <br/>